 When to File HOA Tax Returns

 Non-profit organizations operate around their fiscal year.
 Non-profit state and federal tax returns are due 75 days after the end of the fiscal year.
 For example, a tax year with a December 31st fiscal end date would have a due date of March 15th to file.
 If your bids are not approved by the end of the fiscal year, don’t worry.
-CPAs can file for an extension with no extra cost.
+CPAs can file for an extension at no extra cost.

 Tax Forms for HOAs